 VALUES(10, 'Anderson', 'Sarah');

-4) Oracle vs SQL Server: Job Schedulers, Query Optimization & Triggers
+4) Job Schedulers, Query Optimization & Triggers

 Jobs are scheduled in Oracle via the Oracle scheduler or OEM.
 It uses the star optimization technique to optimize its query performance.
 Triggers are a set of rules applied to databases to maintain the relationships between attributes in the database.
 Oracle uses both before and after triggers in its database.